 Introducing the Discomfort Club

-This isn’t a mere “inspirational” newsletter that will tell you how big of a bitch you are because you aren’t crushing it at the gym every day of your life.
+This isn’t your standard “masculine” newsletter that will tell you how much of a bitch you are because you aren’t crushing it at the gym every day of your life.
+You won’t be called names for having doubts or struggling to get out of your lazy habits.

-Instead, it’s supposed to make you think and grow in a smart way in a variety of fields—while challenging yourself as often as it’s practical, not as often as you can.
+Instead, the newsletter is supposed to make you think and grow in a smart way in a variety of fields—while challenging yourself as often as it’s practical, not as often as you can (we believe in sustainability over flashy accomplishments).

 Sign up for the weekly newsletter now: